Marhab: Death

-Marhab's mother was a fortune-teller, she predicted that no man can kill Marhab but one man named after a synonymous of lion.

-A night before his last battle he saw in his dream that a lion attacked him.

 Historians have given different descriptions about the incident of killing Marhab.
-According Sahih Muslim, Ali went to meet Marhab in a single combat.
-Marhab advanced brandishing his sword and chanting: "Khaibar knows certainly that I am Marhab, a fully armed and well-tried valorous warrior (hero) when war comes spreading its flames".
-Ali chanted in reply: I am the one whose mother named him Haidar, (synonymous of lion) like a lion of the forest with a terror-striking countenance".
+According to Sahih Muslim, Ali went to meet Marhab in a single combat.
+Marhab advanced brandishing his sword and chanting: "Khaybar knows certainly that I am Marhab, a fully armed and well-tried valorous warrior (hero) when war comes spreading its flames".
+Ali chanted in reply: I am the one whose mother named him Haydar, (synonym of lion) like a lion of the forest with a terror-striking countenance".
 The narrator said: Ali struck at the head of Marhab and killed him, so the victory (capture of Khaibar) was due to him.

 Al-Maqrizi recorded: "The Ansari reported that he saw Marhab's mother holding his dead body and weeping".
+According the book History of Islam Vol. 1, when Ali hit Marhab bin Al-Harith on the head, the strike was as strong as it cut the body of Marhab in two equal pieces.
+All the soldiers left the battlefield henceforth and the battle was won by the Muslims.